 Here’s a step-by-step to create your YouTube channel and start vlogging:

 - Log in to YouTube using your Google account.

 - Go to your channel list and click on “Create a new channel”.

-- Create a brand account which is basically a different YouTube name than your personal account that you log in with.
+- Create a brand account which is a different YouTube name than your Google account that you log in with.

 - Verify your account by typing in your phone number and confirming the code that’s sent to you.

 That’s it.
 Your new YouTube channel is now live.
 Now you can customize your channel too.